microsoft/onnxruntime/docs/reference/execution-providers/CUDA-ExecutionProvider.md

 |1.0-1.1|10.0|7.6.4|CUDA versions from 9.1 up to 10.1, and cuDNN versions from 7.1 up to 7.4 should also work with Visual Studio 2017|

 For older versions, please reference the readme and build pages on the release branch.

-## Install
-Pre-built binaries of ONNX Runtime with CUDA EP are published for most language bindings.
-Please reference [How to - Install ORT](https://www.onnxruntime.ai/docs/how-to/install.html#inference).

 ## Build
 For build instructions, please see the [BUILD page](../../how-to/build/eps.md#cuda).